kasatejaswarreddy0512/Web-Application-Mimicking-Google-Sheets/README.md

 # Usage

-1. Editing Cells: Click on any cell to edit its content or enter formulas.
+1. **Editing Cells:** Click on any cell to edit its content or enter formulas.
-2. Applying Formulas: Use the formula bar to enter mathematical or data quality functions (e.g., =SUM(A1:A5)).
+2. **Applying Formulas:** Use the formula bar to enter mathematical or data quality functions (e.g., =SUM(A1:A5)).
-3. Formatting Cells: Use the toolbar to apply text formatting and colors.
+3. **Formatting Cells:** Use the toolbar to apply text formatting and colors.
-4. Saving Data: Click the Save Spreadsheet button to download the spreadsheet as an Excel file.
+4. **Saving Data:** Click the Save Spreadsheet button to download the spreadsheet as an Excel file.
-5. Charts: Select data and click Create Chart to generate a visual chart.
+5. **Charts:** Select data and click Create Chart to generate a visual chart.
-6. Testing: Click Run Tests to execute predefined test cases.
+6. **Testing:** Click Run Tests to execute predefined test cases.

+# Future Enhancements

+1. **Complex Formulas:** Add support for relative and absolute cell references (e.g., $A$1).
+2. **Auto-Update Dependencies:** Ensure formulas update automatically when dependent cells change.
+3. **Advanced Charting:** Allow users to customize chart types and ranges.
+4. **Improved Data Validation:** Add stricter validation rules for specific data types.